robinst/autolink-java/README.md

 ### Email address extraction

 Extracts emails such as `foo@example.com`.
-Doesn't support quoted local parts such as `"this is sparta"@example.com`.
 Matches international email addresses, but doesn't verify the domain name (may match too much).

 Examples: